fafonse/CSVault/MATH2050/Final Project Data Summary.md

 - The **L1 (LASSO)** component promotes sparsity by shrinking some coefficients to zero, effectively performing feature selection in a highly correlated feature space.

 - The **L2 (Ridge)** component stabilizes the model when predictors are correlated, distributing weight across related variables.
+	- Shrinks coefficients *close to zero*, but not zero.
+Doesn't cut out anything.

 For comparison, we also fit an **unweighted** logistic regression with the same penalty and solver but `class_weight=None`.